junxit/us-congress-bills-114/metadata.md

 - 2015-07-07 — Placed on the Union Calendar, Calendar No. 142.
 - 2015-07-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-190, Part I.
 - 2015-07-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-190, Part I.
+- 2015-07-08 — Rules Committee Resolution H. Res.
+350 Reported to House.
+Rule provides for consideration of H.R.
+6 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2015-07-09 — Committee of the Whole House on the state of the Union rises leaving H.R.
+6 as unfinished business.
+- 2015-07-09 — Considered under the provisions of rule H. Res.
+350. (consideration: CR H5008-5016)
+- 2015-07-09 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+6.
+- 2015-07-09 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+350 and Rule XVIII.
+- 2015-07-09 — Mr. Upton moved that the Committee now rise.
+- 2015-07-09 — On motion that the Committee now rise.
+Agreed to by voice vote.
+- 2015-07-09 — Rule H. Res.
+350 passed House.
+- 2015-07-09 — Rule provides for consideration of H.R.
+6 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2015-07-09 — The Speaker designated the Honorable Cresent Hardy to act as Chairman of the Committee.
+- 2015-07-10 — Amendment (A001) offered by Mr. Brat. (consideration: CR H5069-5070, H5080-5081; text: CR H5069)
+- 2015-07-10 — Amendment (A002) offered by Mr. Young (IN). (consideration: CR H5071-5072; text: CR H5071)
+- 2015-07-10 — Amendment (A003) offered by Ms. Lee. (consideration: CR H5072-5074, H5081; text: CR H5072)
+- 2015-07-10 — Amendment (A004) offered by Mr. Castro (TX). (consideration: CR H5074; text: CR H5074)
+- 2015-07-10 — Amendment (A005) offered by Ms. Slaughter. (consideration: CR H5074-5076; text: CR H5074)
+- 2015-07-10 — Amendment (A006) offered by Mr. Fitzpatrick. (consideration: CR H5076-5077; text: CR H5076)
+- 2015-07-10 — Amendment (A007) offered by Mr. Polis. (consideration: CR H5077-5078; text: CR H5077)
+- 2015-07-10 — Amendment (A008) offered by Ms. Jackson Lee. (consideration: CR H5078-5080; text: CR H5078)
+- 2015-07-10 — Amendment agreed to Committee of the Whole
+- 2015-07-10 — Amendment agreed to Committee of the Whole
+- 2015-07-10 — Amendment agreed to Committee of the Whole
+- 2015-07-10 — Amendment agreed to Committee of the Whole
+- 2015-07-10 — Amendment agreed to Committee of the Whole
+- 2015-07-10 — Amendment failed in Committee of the Whole
+- 2015-07-10 — Amendment failed in Committee of the Whole
+- 2015-07-10 — By unanimous consent, the Polis amendment was withdrawn. (consideration: CR H5078)
+- 2015-07-10 — Considered as unfinished business. (consideration: CR H5035-5082)
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Brat amendment No. 1.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Castro (TX) amendment No. 4.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Fitzpatrick amendment No. 6.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Jackson Lee amendment No. 8.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Lee amendment No. 3.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Polis amendment No. 7.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Slaughter amendment No. 5.
+- 2015-07-10 — DEBATE - Pursuant to the provisions of H. Res.
+350, the Committee of the Whole proceeded with 10 minutes of debate on the Young (IN) amendment No. 2.
+- 2015-07-10 — House amendment agreed to: On agreeing to the Castro (TX) amendment (A004) Agreed to by voice vote.
+- 2015-07-10 — House amendment agreed to: On agreeing to the Fitzpatrick amendment (A006) Agreed to by voice vote.
+- 2015-07-10 — House amendment agreed to: On agreeing to the Jackson Lee amendment (A008) Agreed to by voice vote.
+- 2015-07-10 — House amendment agreed to: On agreeing to the Slaughter amendment (A005) Agreed to by voice vote.
+- 2015-07-10 — House amendment agreed to: On agreeing to the Young (IN) amendment (A002) Agreed to by voice vote.
+- 2015-07-10 — House amendment not agreed to: On agreeing to the Brat amendment (A001) Failed by recorded vote: 141 - 281 (Roll no. 431).
+- 2015-07-10 — House amendment not agreed to: On agreeing to the Lee amendment (A003) Failed by recorded vote: 176 - 245 (Roll no. 432).
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered
+- 2015-07-10 — House amendment offered/reported by : Amendment (A001) offered by Mr. Brat.(consideration: CR H5069-5070, H5080-5081; text: CR H5069)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A002) offered by Mr. Young (IN).(consideration: CR H5071-5072; text: CR H5071)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A003) offered by Ms. Lee.(consideration: CR H5072-5074, H5081; text: CR H5072)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A004) offered by Mr. Castro (TX).(consideration: CR H5074; text: CR H5074)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A005) offered by Ms. Slaughter.(consideration: CR H5074-5076; text: CR H5074)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A006) offered by Mr. Fitzpatrick.(consideration: CR H5076-5077; text: CR H5076)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A007) offered by Mr. Polis.(consideration: CR H5077-5078; text: CR H5077)
+- 2015-07-10 — House amendment offered/reported by : Amendment (A008) offered by Ms. Jackson Lee.(consideration: CR H5078-5080; text: CR H5078)
+- 2015-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-10 — On agreeing to the Brat amendment (A001) Failed by recorded vote: 141 - 281 (Roll no. 431).
+- 2015-07-10 — On agreeing to the Castro (TX) amendment (A004) Agreed to by voice vote.
+- 2015-07-10 — On agreeing to the Fitzpatrick amendment (A006) Agreed to by voice vote.
+- 2015-07-10 — On agreeing to the Jackson Lee amendment (A008) Agreed to by voice vote.
+- 2015-07-10 — On agreeing to the Lee amendment (A003) Failed by recorded vote: 176 - 245 (Roll no. 432).
+- 2015-07-10 — On agreeing to the Slaughter amendment (A005) Agreed to by voice vote.
+- 2015-07-10 — On agreeing to the Young (IN) amendment (A002) Agreed to by voice vote.
+- 2015-07-10 — On passage Passed by recorded vote: 344 - 77 (Roll no. 433).
+- 2015-07-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Brat amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Brat demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-07-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Lee amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Ms. Lee demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-07-10 — Passed/agreed to in House: On passage Passed by recorded vote: 344 - 77 (Roll no. 433).
+- 2015-07-10 — Roll call votes on amendments in House
+- 2015-07-10 — Roll call votes on amendments in House
+- 2015-07-10 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union. (text of bill as amended: CR H5035-5069)
+- 2015-07-10 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2015-07-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+6.
+- 2015-07-10 — The previous question was ordered pursuant to the rule. (consideration: CR H5082)
+- 2015-07-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.